-Additionally, we encourage taking cues and hints from your plants instead of marrying a strict watering schedule as various factors contribute to the Pothos watering needs.
+Additionally, I always look for cues and hints from my plants instead of marrying a strict watering schedule, as various factors contribute to your Pothos plant’s watering needs.

 How Do You Know When a Pothos Plant Needs Watering?

 Do not allow the Pothos plant’s soil to become bone-dry.
-However, ensure that the top two to three inches of the soil dries in-between watering.
+However, ensure that the top two to three inches of the soil dries in between each watering cycle.

-Additionally, when the Pothos exhibits wilting or drooping foliage, they may need extra water.
+Additionally, when the Pothos exhibit wilting or drooping foliage, they may need extra water.

 Various effective methods exist to test if the Pothos plant needs rewatering; these methods include: